Adopted September 2020

 a.
 Support effective co-op statutes and policies

 b.
-Develop and maintain good working relationships with government officials at all levels of government.
+Develop and maintain good working relationships with government officials on the local, state, and national levels.

 c.
 Develop coalitions to find solutions to issues facing our cooperative members